 We are pleased to introduce our first cohort of Diversity Leadership Fellows who will serve for the 2020-2021 Academic Year!
 Welcome to the DICE Team Dr. Antoinette Farmer (Professor of Social Work) and Dr. Zaire Dinzey-Flores (Associate Professor of Sociology and Latino & Caribbean Studies).
 Learn more about the Diversity Leadership Fellowship program below.
 The next cycle of fellows will be chosen in Spring 2021.

-The Diversity Leadership Fellowship serves as an entry point for leadership development in three areas: 1) ADVANCE Institutional Transformation, 2) Faculty Diversity and 3) Future Faculty Initiatives.
-We seek individuals who bring expertise and possess a commitment to institutional progress in the areas outlined.
-Applicants who have not held leadership positions previously or have not benefited from mentorship toward leadership are especially encouraged to apply.
-Diversity Leadership Fellows will serve as thought leaders, partnering with division staff to execute the aims outlined.
+The Diversity Leadership Fellowship serves as an entry point for leadership development in two areas, faculty diversity and future faculty initiatives.
+Fellows are senior Rutgers University - New Brunswick faculty who bring expertise and possess a commitment to institutional progress in the areas outlined.
+Diversity Leadership Fellows serve as thought leaders, partnering with division staff to execute the aims outlined.
 The anticipated time commitment is 5 hours per week.

 Future Faculty Initiatives

 Women and historically underrepresented minorities continue to be underrepresented among the faculty.
 Efforts to increase faculty diversity require enhancing support for future faculty to support their retention, timely graduation and transition into the academy.
 This fellowship will be focused on developing future faculty initiatives to support graduate students and postdoctoral fellows at Rutgers University – New Brunswick as well as graduate students and postdoctoral fellows at peer institutions who could be our future faculty.